 Continue doing at least some of your usual, daily activities.
 You will still have things like grocery shopping, laundry, and going through the mail to do on a daily or weekly basis.
-Having some of these "regular" activities will help you cope and feel more in control.
+Having some of these regular activities will help you cope and feel more in control.

 Avoid emotionally draining situations.
 Sometimes, well-meaning friends and family members will say the worst possible thing at the time of a cancer diagnosis.
 They truly want to help or be supportive, but sometimes do not know how to respond.
 Their words may hurt you or disappoint you, even though that was not their intention.
 You must realize that people will not know what your needs are unless you tell them.
-Sometimes it is simply easier to be forthright and tell someone, "I would just like you to sit quietly with me and keep me company," or, "I need to spend some time alone right now."
-Do not be afraid to express your needs during this time.
+Sometimes it is simply easier to be direct and tell someone, "I would just like you to sit quietly with me and keep me company," or, "I need to spend some time alone right now."
+Don't be afraid to express your needs during this time.

 Share what you have learned.
 You will have important knowledge and skills that you learn as you experience your illness.
 You could help others and their families by sharing your experiences in a support group or other setting.

-Helping children and youth cope with cancer
+Helping children and teens cope with cancer

-The following is a list of suggestions for patients, parents, and siblings that may help each person cope with his or her emotions, depending on the age of the child with cancer and the age of the siblings:
+The following is a list of suggestions for patients, parents, and siblings that may help each person cope with his or her feelings, depending on the age of the child with cancer and the age of the siblings: